felipecode/coiltraine/docs/logger.md

 but also there is a interface for the user to consult it at any moment.

+The logger is global and accessible at any moment (CHECK FOR THREAD SAFETY ISSUES)

 The experiments have a set of status